DearAstoria/ticTacToeJava/README.md

 new app features: player lobby, leaderboard, login/signup, database storage of user and game data

 tech:
-- abstracts away from native Java socket programming, using PubNub for messaging
+- uses PubNub for messaging
 - JDBC to interact with PostgreSQL